Table of Contents

 Television cameras can produce images to different scales depending on the focal length or viewing angle of the lens which is used in a camera.
 Lenses of longer focal length are narrow-angle lenses while those of shorter focal length are wide-angle lenses.
 Those lenses have a narrow angle (below 20°) are used for capturing close up pictures of distant objects because of its magnifying effect due to their longer focal length.
 Those lenses have an angle over 60° that are most suited for location shots that cover large areas.
 Medium angle lenses (20 to 60°) are called universal lenses and are used for televising normal scenes.
 All lenses consist of a combination of simple lens elements to minimize spherical aberration and other optical distortions.

-The focal length is a very important term for lenses.
+The focal length of Television cameras is a very important term for lenses.
 It is the distance from the optical center of the lens to the focal plane (target or chip) of the video camera when the lens is focused at infinity.
 The focal length is generally measured in millimeters.
 In the case of lenses with fixed focal lengths, then it is like a 10 mm lens, a 20 mm lens, a 100 mm lens, etc.

 A judicious choice of lens can considerably improve the quality of image, depth of field and the impact which is intended to be created on the viewer.
 Accordingly, a number of lenses are used and these lenses have different viewing angles.
 Their focal lengths can be adjusted by adjusting the target element which is placed in front of the barrel of the lens assembly.
 This lens compliment of the TV camera is mounted on a turret.